Trade directory · Bakersfield metro · California

 Licensing Requirements

 California requires C-10 Electrical Contractor License.
-Must pass Law & Business exam plus electrical trade exam.
-4 years journey-level experience or equivalent combination of experience and education required.
-License renewal every 2 years with continuing education requirements.
+Must pass Law & Business exam and Electrical Trade exam.
+Requires 4 years experience (apprenticeship or equivalent).
+Journeyman electrician certification required as qualifier.
+License renewal every 2 years with 14 hours continuing education.

 §2